DavisDmitry/pyCubes/docs/index.md

 <p align="center"><a href="https://wiki.vg/Protocol">Protocol Specification</a></p>

 ---
-pyCubes is a library for creating servers and clients Minecraft Java Edition.
+pyCubes is a library for creating servers and clients for Minecraft Java Edition.

 **❗ 0.x versions are not stable.
 The library API is subject to change.**